irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     Text on JSON format which describes among other things the S/W modes, including the required CLI parameters that every mode requires albeit not very clearly.
 (Defined by the RCS ICD.)
+    Stored as "descriptor.json" in the BICAS root directory (required by the RCS ICD).
 SWF
     Snapshot WaveForm.
 Snapshot data.
 Cf. CWF.
 SWM, S/W mode